jauntybrain/flow-links-extension/POSTINSTALL.md

 ## How to set up the links

 The extension has automatically created a new Firestore collection called `_flowlinks_`.
-Every document in that collection represents a dynamic/flow link.
+Every document in that collection represents a flow link.

 A sample path `/welcome` was created as a reference.
 Check it out [here](https://${param:PROJECT_ID}-${param:DOMAIN_POSTFIX}.web.app/welcome).